 Press and hold the reset button until the TPMS light blinks three times, then release.
 Start the vehicle and let it idle for a few minutes before driving at speeds over 25 mph for about 10-15 minutes to allow the system to recalibrate.

 Check the dashboard to ensure the TPMS light has turned off.
-If the light persists, consider disconnecting the battery briefly to reset the vehicle’s electronics or seek professional assistance for further diagnosis and repair.
+If the light persists, briefly disconnect the battery to reset the vehicle’s electronics or seek professional assistance for further diagnosis and repair.

 Preventive Measures: Avoiding TPMS Light Issues In The Future